When I Was Nominated: Emmy Awards Edition- Jeff Probst

 This year, Probst is looking to take home another golden statue to sit next to his 2000 edition.

-“It’s also the only time we’ve ever won, was that first season, never won again…Emmys.”
+“It’s also the only time we’ve ever won, was that first season, never won again…Emmys,” said Probst.